abdullahsari/3d-configurator/README.md

 3D Configurator
 ===============
 3D configurator is a web application that is powered by the [WebGL API](https://www.khronos.org/webgl/).
 [BabylonJS](http://www.babylonjs.com/) is the abstraction layer on top of this low level API.
-This is purely a proof of concept that can be extended to a fully fetched project.
+This is purely a proof of concept that can be extended to a full-fledged project.
 The application in its current state only allows the configuration of basic structures with some additional features.
 ## Setup
 ### Initial steps
 Install these in order: